Stretch Wrap Machine

 Max average loads wrapped per day 300 cycles.

 Model 600 offers all the features and functions you need at an unbeatable price!
-It is ideal for those who are looking to upgrade from hand wrapping their pallets and need to increase their capacity and improve wrap consistency.
-The 600 pallet wrapper has a photo eye to automatically sense the height of the pallet load and has multiple cycle parameters and quick select features that no other machine has at this price level.
+It is ideal for those who are looking to upgrade from hand wrapping their pallets.
+As well as the need to increase their capacity and improve wrap consistency.
+The 600 pallet wrapper has a photo eye to automatically sense the height of the pallet load.
+It has multiple cycle parameters and quick select features that no other machine has at this price level.

 3 Semi-Auto wrap cycles